-- Faster experimentation and development of models
+- Faster experimentation and development of models.

-- Faster deployment of models into production
+- Faster deployment of models into production.

-- Quality assurance
+- Quality assurance and end-to-end lineage tracking.

-Azure Machine Learning provides the following MLOps capabilities:
+Machine Learning provides the following MLOps capabilities:

 - Register, package, and deploy models from anywhere.
 You can also track associated metadata required to use the model.

-Create reproducible ML pipelines
+Create reproducible machine learning pipelines

 Create reusable software environments